Observation is a key skill for budding chemists. This is how to develop it with your younger students

 Download this microscale practical

 Hone your students’ observation skills by asking them to observe two microscale reactions: neutralising citric acid and creating a lead iodide precipitate.
 Students will observe the dissolution of the crystals, colour change of the indicator and formation of the product.
-Download the technician notes (as MS Word or pdf) and integrated instruction practical sheets (as MS PowerPoint or pdf).
+Download the teacher and technician notes as MS Word or pdf and the student integrated instructions as MS Word or pdf.

 A microscale practical to hone your students’ observation skills by observing two reactions from the EiC website: rsc.li/LINK

 Small and microscale chemistry practicals provide plenty of variety that can be used in this way.
 Some of my favourites involve mixing chemicals in small drops of water.
 This can be done on a laminated instruction sheet (if it is going to be used multiple times), or on a plastic wallet.
 For example, rather than mixing potassium iodide solution with lead nitrate solution in a test tube, try the reaction with crystals of the solid pushed into either side of the drop of water.
 Observations include ‘the crystals disappear’, ‘yellow shiny crystals appear’ and ‘more crystals appear over time’.
 From these observations, encourage your students to make inferences on what is happening at the sub-microscopic level as the solid dissolves, the ions diffuse, and a new insoluble substance is produced.